 - You spend time on what matters to you.

 - Use your time, money and other resources wisely.

-- Allows others the opportunity to participate.
+- It allows others the opportunity to participate.

 - People respect an honest answer.

-- Sets a good example.
+- It sets a good example.

 Now it’s time to practice.
 Practice, practice, practice.
 If you’ve always been a yes man (or woman), people will need to adjust to your new boundaries.
 You may get some resistance.
 Refocus on why you are saying no and it will get easier.

 Want more help setting boundaries?
 Join my mailing list for more free resources for setting boundaries and self-care.

 ©2015 Sharon Martin, LCSW.
 All rights reserved.